fd0e/site-1/wiki/pages/administration.md

 1. reply all to their email (so that sudoers will know that the account creation is done) with their account information and encourage them to hop onto irc/#meta to meet the community

+generate a random password and drop it in the placeholder below. (and don't forget to replace their username too)

 welcome mail template:
 ```
 hey ~[[username]],